magicmarvman/node-irc/docs/API.rst

     `function (message) { }`

     Emitted when ever the server responds with an error-type message.
 The message parameter is exactly as in the 'raw' event.

+.. js:data:: 'unhandled'

+    `function (message) { }`

+    Emitted when ever the server responds with an unhandled error.
+The message parameter is exactly as in the 'raw' event.

 .. js:data:: 'action'